 Wild salmon has been caught by fishermen in the Atlantic off the Irish coast.
 There is a ban on driftnet salmon fishing since the end of 2006 which takes the pressure off the wild salmon population and gives it a chance to recover.

 Farmed and organic salmon are both - well, farmed.
 Both are very high qualities: Irish salmon has one of the lowest fat content of all salmon.
 The organic salmon is grown based on the organic principles (small amount of fish in the cages, organic food).
 They present a very good alternative to the dwindling stocks of wild salmon.
-See here for more information about organic salmon, and to read more about farmed premium salmon click here.
-Or read up on how wild salmon is caught.

 WHAT IS GRAVAD LAX?

 Gravad lax is a Scandinavian specialty - marinated salmon.
 Instead of smoking the salmon, we marinate (or cure) it with salt, sugar, cracked pepper and plenty of dill.
 As the salmon cures, the moisture turns the dry cure into a highly concentrated brine, which can be used in Scandinavian cooking as part of a sauce.

 The word Gravad comes from the Norwegian, Danish and Swedish word grav which literally means grave or hole in the ground.
 During the Middle Ages, gravad lax was made by fishermen, who salted the salmon and buried it in the sand above the high-tide line.
 Lax (or laks) means "salmon", thus gravad lax is "salmon buried in the ground".